 Ready to Get Started?
 Schedule your tutoring session below.

 Meet Your Teacher

 JoAnn Fitch got a B.A. in psychology from California State University, Northridge in 1977 and a teaching credential from the same university in 1980.
 Pursuing an interest in effective reading instruction led her to attend Seattle Pacific University and receive a Masters in Reading and Language Arts in 1988.
-During her 38 year teaching career, she has taught elementary grades since then, with 23 years in fourth grade at Gateway Christian Schools.
-In 2013, she completed studies to receive a Special Education endorsement from the University of Washington and joined the Bremerton School District in the resource room, satisfying a lifelong passion to meet the needs of all learners.
+During her 38 year teaching career, she has taught elementary grades, with 23 years in fourth grade at Gateway Christian Schools.
+In 2013, she completed studies to receive a Special Education Endorsement from the University of Washington and joined the Bremerton School District special education department, satisfying a lifelong passion to meet the needs of all learners.
 A growing knowledge of the instructional successes available to dyslexic students propelled JoAnn to retire from public education in 2019, and to develop a tutoring service called Everybody-Reads.

 JoAnn married her husband, Tom, in 1987.
 Together they have two children; a son, Joseph, born in 1992 and a daughter, Christie, born in 1994.
 Also, an important part of her family are their two Lhasa Apso/Maltese mix dogs, Taffy and Teddy.
 JoAnn’s hobbies include traveling with her husband, walking her dogs, and enjoying our beautiful Pacific Northwest.